MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

 4. From here, you can just poll the PVS for data and add whatever you want locally (like a field computer) or have a pi (or similar setup) just proxy to a wifi connection instead of a wired one like above.

-5. NOTE: This hotspot should remain on as long as you hit dl_cgi **AT LEAST ONCE** every 30 minutes.
+5. NOTE: Based on some extra info, this hotspot should remain on as long as you hit dl_cgi **AT LEAST ONCE** every 30 minutes.
 Otherwise, it will disappear again after some time.
 You can always power cycle it again if you want the wifi point back for infrequent health checks.

 ### Improvements to the guide and my own setup